-Earlier this year, Neiman Marcus rolled out the MemoryMirror.
-It is outside fitting rooms in three of its locations.
-They are in Walnut Creek, California; San Francisco and the Dallas suburb of Willow Bend.
+Earlier this year, Neiman Marcus rolled out the MemoryMirror outside fitting rooms in three of its locations Walnut Creek, California; San Francisco and the Dallas suburb of Willow Bend.
 It is considering activating the "virtual dressing" feature.

-John Koryl is president of Neiman Marcus stores and online.
-He said the mirror allows the retailer to have specific information regarding who tried on the dress and bought it for the first time.
+John Koryl, president of Neiman Marcus stores and online, said the mirror allows the retailer to have specific information regarding who tried on the dress and bought it for the first time.
 He said shoppers must register for a unique account with their email address to use the mirror's features.
 Any data collected on the mirror's usage is anonymous and aggregated, he said.

-A division of online seller eBay that's called eBay Enterprise specializes in providing retail technology and service.
-It also has fitting-room technology that some stores are testing.
-Designer Rebecca Minkoff's first two stores are in New York and San Francisco.
-They are testing the new fitting room technology that uses radio frequency identification.
-It embeds data in clothing tags.
-It will be rolling out the technology when it opens stores in Chicago and Los Angeles.
-That will happen later this year, says CEO Uri Minkoff.
+A division of online seller eBay that's called eBay Enterprise and specializes in providing retail technology and service also has fitting-room technology that some stores are testing.
+Designer Rebecca Minkoff's first two stores in New York and San Francisco are testing the new fitting room technology that uses radio frequency identification that embeds data in clothing tags.
+It will be rolling out the technology when it opens stores in Chicago and Los Angeles later this year, says CEO Uri Minkoff.

-Minkoff said the two stores testing this technology are selling the clothing two and a half times faster than expected.
-Shoppers are increasing the number of items they buy by 30 percent.
+Minkoff said the two stores testing this technology are selling the clothing two and a half times faster than expected and shoppers are increasing the number of items they buy by 30 percent.
 "We are creating dressing room therapy," said Uri Minkoff.

 "I'm pretty blown away," she said.
 "It's a toy in the dressing room.
 It enhances the experience."